10 Uses for Your Oscillating Multi-Tool

 10. Remove old paint

-Scrape and sand away paint from a dilapidated window sill or a salvaged piece of vintage furniture.
-Being able to quickly swap around accessories means you can use a minimal amount of tools on one project.
+Looking to scrape paint from a dilapidated windowsill?
+Or maybe you’d like to sand a salvaged piece of vintage furniture?
+Being able to quickly swap around multi-tool attachments means it’s easy when you only need to use one tool on a project.

-Still not convinced a multi-tool is the most convenient tool in your toolbox?
-10 ideas not enough?
-Here are some other things we've used our multi-tool for:
+Still not convinced that an oscillating multi-tool is a must-have for your toolbox?
+Or were our 10 ideas not quite enough?
+Here are some of the other jobs that we've used our multi-tool for:

 - Cut back a baseboard